archfirst/keel/README.md

 ## Getting Started

-Visit the [Trombone.js Wiki](https://github.com/bobholt/trombone/wiki) for installation and development documentation.
+Visit the [Keel Wiki](https://github.com/bobholt/keel/wiki) for installation and development documentation.

 ## Contributors

 * Bob Holt
 * Naresh Bhatia

-Trombone.js is an outgrowth of the [Archfirst](http://archfirst.org/) project.
+Keel is an outgrowth of the [Archfirst](http://archfirst.org/) project.